top of page

 My potential wedding look

 I’m not here to tell any bride that her dress was made with exploitative labor.
-What I am saying is that the price I was facing at Vow’d was almost certainly marked up by a percentage I don’t even want to calculate.
+What I am saying is that the price I faced at Vow’d was almost certainly marked up by a percentage I don’t even want to calculate.
 And the irony didn’t escape me: a dress I would wear once cost more than the ring I’ll wear for the rest of my life.
-Money was never part of my fantasy.
-I know that sounds childish, but as I navigate this financially precarious season, I’m realizing how little I considered money when I was fantasizing about my wedding day.
+I know that sounds childish, but as I navigate this financially precarious season, I’m realizing how little I considered money when I fantasized about my wedding day.

 Comments